magicsoup-io/magicsoup-stock/README.md

 # MagicSoup.io - Stock

 Base component library for all MagicSoup components.
-It uses styled-components and styled-system.
+The soup is getting cooked with styled-components and styled-system.

 ## Background

 Inspired by rebass we created our own component environment.
 The MagicSoup!

+## Principles

+- Minimal
+- Useful
+- Unopinionated
+- Flexible
+- Consistent
+- Extensible
+- Themeable
+- Do one thing well!

 ## Installation
 tbd